fedorkobak/knowledge/_sources/README.md

 Fedor Kobak's Knowledge Base

+A large portion of this knowledge base related to the Python programming language has been moved to a dedicated site: [Python](https://fedorkobak.github.io/python/intro.html).

 ## Development Deployment

 This site is primarily built from [Jupyter Notebooks](https://jupyter.org/) converted into a website using the [Jupyter Book](https://jupyterbook.org/en/stable/basics/build.html) tool.